There have been two extreme nail trends that I’ve wanted to try, but found them very intimidating: the Flocked Manicure and the Caviar Manicure.

 I’ll be trying out flocked nails since, out of the two extreme nail-art finishes, this one seems to be the more ‘practical’ one.
 Keep your eyes peeled like a banana for a review and some swatches of it.

 (Again, the flocking powder was provided by Natali Products, and it was by the Sina brand.
-This powder will be available soon to purchase from them.
-I’ll update this post with a link to it when it’s on their website.)
+This powder will be available soon to purchase from them.)

 Oh, and no, my friend didn’t keep either look on.
 It never saw the light of day outside the house. 😛 Immediately after photographing each, the nail art was promptly removed…hehe!